 After his presidency, Adams had a long and productive retirement.
 He and his wife lived in Quincy, Massachusetts, and the former president spent the next quarter-century writing columns, books and letters.
 In 1812, he was encouraged to begin exchanging letters with his old rival Thomas Jefferson, and their voluminous correspondence lasted the rest of their lives.

 Abigail Adams died in 1818 but John Adams lived long enough to see his son John Quincy Adams (1767-1848) become America’s sixth president in 1824.
 By that point, the elder Adams and Jefferson were among the last living signers of the Declaration of Independence.
-On July 4, 1826 (the Declaration’s 50th anniversary), the 90-year-old Adams uttered his last words: “Thomas Jefferson still survives.”
+On July 4, 1826 (the Declaration’s 50th anniversary), the 90-year-old Founding Father uttered his last words: “Thomas Jefferson still survives.”
 He died later that day.
 What he did not know was that earlier that morning Jefferson, too, had passed away.